 Think of agglomerated corks as hybrids.
 These are comprised of both natural cork bark material and synthetic parts making for a relatively dense cork composition.
 They are typically on the cheaper side and made primarily of natural cork bark scraps, cork dust, and glue.
-I have had some poor experiences with agglomerated corks when trying wines over 2 years old.
+We have had some poor experiences with agglomerated corks when trying wines over 2 years old.
 Bare this in mind if you own or plan on buying wines that utilize agglomerated corks — for best results they should be consumed within the first year.

 …Wine Corks with Natural Cork Ends

 Also designated the “double disc,” these corks are a type of technical cork and are made up of two natural cork discs on either end, with the ”meat” or middle of the cork being completely agglomerated.
-These vary in quality and are ideal for storing wines that require medium aging since only small amounts of air can reach the wine.
+These corks vary in quality and are ideal for storing wines that require medium aging since only small amounts of air can reach the wine.

 Synthetic Wine Corks

 Synthetic wine corks have only begun to be used on a large scale within the wine industry.
 They are most commonly made from oil-based plastic, while certain synthetic cork manufacturers are also experimenting with utilizing plant-based polymers from corn and sugar cane.

 Synthetic corks can be advantageous to winemakers looking to achieve a scientific degree of oxygen transfer.
 Since these materials can be crafted are various densities and from various materials, they can have set air transfer rates.
 At this point, it seems there are more positives than there are negatives to synthetic corks.

 - Synthetic corks will last for long periods.
 Because the material used to make synthetic cork is not natural, wines will never be at risk of attaining cork taint.